jlgm/dinos/README.md

 # Dinos x Robots Simulator

-This is a service that provides an API for simulating robots walking on a grid and fighting some dinosaurs.
+This project provides an API for simulating robots walking on a grid and fighting some dinosaurs - even though these poor creatures are already extinct.

 ## Requirements